 Keep the bedtime routine as sharp as it once was.
 But this time look at it with a critical eye to make sure any changes in sleeping habits haven’t put you in an impossible situation.
 Is your kid still napping?
 Is that nap too close to bedtime?
 Is bedtime too early?
-These are things that will make your tiny night own want to hop out of bed and party.
+These are things that will make your tiny night owl want to hop out of bed and party.

 The training itself goes by many names, most of which include the word “walk” in them.
 That’s because you’ll be walking back and forth between your bed and theirs.
 Maybe all night.
 The simple steps are:

 - Complete the bedtime routine as normal.
-Including hugs, kisses and encouragement.
+Including hugs, kisses, and encouragement.

-- Leave quickly without fanfare, and no answering last minute pleas or requests.
+- Leave quickly without fanfare, and no answering last-minute pleas or requests.

 - If your kid gets up, walk them back to bed calmly, tuck them in again and remind them they need to stay in bed.
 Leave the room.

 This is not an easy or quick thing to do.
 It may take a night before it works.
-It might take 5.
+It might take five.
 But it will eventually work.
 The key is to remain completely calm and quiet in the face of whatever your kid throws at you.
 Even if they are literally throwing things at your face.